yulia-petrova/yulia-petrova.github.io/content/publication/2023_Overview_L2/index.md

 ---

-title: "$L_2$-small ball asymptotics for Gaussian random functions: a survey"
+title: "$L_2$-small ball asymptotics for Gaussian random functions: A survey"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here